195 Americans Are Released From Coronavirus Quarantine At California Air Base

 Knight also stressed that the completion of the quarantine means that the evacuees have been determined to be entirely free of the virus that has now killed more than 1,000 people in China.

-"They pose no health risk to themselves, to their families, to their places of work, to schools or their communities — no health risk of novel coronavirus from these individuals whatsoever" Knight said.
+"They pose no health risk to themselves, to their families, to their places of work, to schools or their communities — no health risk of novel coronavirus from these individuals whatsoever," Knight said.

 Knight also praised the evacuees, thanking them for their professionalism and cooperation over the past two weeks.

-During the quarantine, the group lived in a cordoned-off area of March Air Reserve Base, which is in Riverside County, east of Los Angeles.
-While many of the evacuees were leaving immediately after the quarantine officially lifted Tuesday, some of them were believed to be staying an extra night, to travel on Wednesday.
+"They have been through a lot during these last few weeks, not just the two weeks of quarantine, but also during their time in Wuhan before flying to the United States," she said.

 The quarantine group is a mix of U.S. diplomatic staff, businesspeople and families with children.
-They flew out of Wuhan on a jet that was chartered by the U.S. State Department.
+They flew out of Wuhan in late January, on a jet that was chartered by the U.S. State Department.

+As they celebrated the evacuees' release, Knight and Dr. Cameron Kaiser, Riverside County's public health officer, also noted that some members of the communities near the air base had shown their displeasure at the decision to house the quarantined group at the air base.